Enjoy Sanya on the rocks

 Expect a Nespresso machine with complimentary coffee shots, DVD player for those lazy movie afternoons, cool marble floor, a work desk with dataport, iPod dock, and a few three-pin sockets.
 The furniture is classical in dark wood.
 To say these rooms are spacious is an understatement.
 They are vast.
 And, given the spread of the resort, some of them require serious legwork to get to.
 Of course, buggies are on hand too.

-All in, it is a regal and relaxing ensemble.
-A few teething niggles remain – the hot water arrives at a leisurely pace, several balconies look onto each other and some bathtubs are less than private with the blinds raised.
+All in, it is a regal and relaxing ensemble with a few minor niggles.
+The hot water arrives at a leisurely pace, several balconies look onto each other and some bathtubs are less than private with the blinds raised.
 Service though is exceptional – attentive and welcoming.
 Butlers are ubiquitous and quick to respond, something of an exception in laid back Sanya, and this is where The St Regis scores highly.

 This 511-room resort includes 49 suites with the prized Grande Deluxe Laguna rooms opening onto a lagoon pool.
 Most rooms offer balconies with breezy views.
 In a Deluxe say hello to cream tones and pastels with plenty of space and a simple but sound and familiar design that will calm parents' nerves.
 The room does not try to outwit the tired and jet-lagged with hidden contrivances and clever buttons.
 Expect a cool tile floor, a flat-screen TV with DVD player, large tactile room switches for quick control of pretty much everything, iron and ironing board, electric kettle, a laptop-size flat safe, and a rainforest shower in the bath with a separate soaking tub set behind white louvred wooden shutters.